A Permutation-Equivariant Neural Network Architecture For Auction Design: Permutation-equivariant network

 \section{Permutation-equivariant network}

-In this section, we remind \textit{exchangeable matrix layers} introduced by \citep{hartford2018deep}, that are a generalization of the deep sets architecture \citep{zaheer2017deep}.
+In this section, we remind the \textit{exchangeable matrix layers} introduced by \citet{hartford2018deep}.
+These layers are are a generalization of the deep sets architecture by \citet{zaheer2017deep}.
 We briefly describe this architecture here and invite the reader to look at the original paper for details. \\

 The architecture consists in several layers and each of them is constituted of multiple channels.
-Each layer takes as input $K$ channels and outputs $O$ channels.
-Let $B^{(k)}$ and $Y^{(o)}$ denote such channels.
-Cross-channel interactions are fully connected: we have five unique parameters $w_1^{(k,o)},\dots,w_4^{(k,o)}$ for each combination of input-output channels and the bias parameter $w_5$ does not depend on the input.
-The element $(i,j)$ of the $o$-th output channel is Each layer preserves permutation-equivariance since we only apply sums over lines and columns of $X^{(k)}$ in \eqref{eq:mult_channel}.
-By stacking multiple layers \eqref{eq:mult_channel}, we build a deep permutation-equivariant network.
+Each layer is specified by the number of input channels $K$ channels and the number of outputs channels $O$.
+The input of such a layer is a tensor $B$ of size $(K,n,m)$ and the output is another tensor $Y$ of size $(O,n,m)$.
+The first element of these tensor is the channel number.
+In the following we will denote by $B^{(k)}_{i,j}$ the element of $B$ of index $(k,i,j)$ and similarly for $Y^{(o)}_{i,j}$.\\